raelity/Chai-Wallah/README.md

 There are no turns in Chai Wallah: all players play simultaneously.

-The first player to fulfill 3 chai orders and yell "Chai!" and wins the game.
+The first player to fulfill 3 chai orders and yell "Chai!" wins the game.

 ## Serving suggestions ##